 Armour Thyroid should be taken first thing in the morning, upon arising.
 If milk or cream (with coffee) is desired, these calcium-containing foods should be separated 2 hours away from her thyroid medicine or the calcium will deactivate her thyroid medicine.
 I personally think that a little selenium could be helpful for her, as it improves thyroid hormone activation (T4 to T3) and transport of biologically active T3 straight into her cells.
 She may not feel as well as she could on the Armour, so I’m saying the selenium could improve thyroid hormone utilization.
 Besides, selenium is a strong antioxidant and could reduce her risk for another bout of pneumonia.

 Luckily, Senator Clinton won’t have to take the Levaquin for very long, perhaps 10 days, or maybe two weeks.
 Flox antibiotics have a molecular structure that includes a fluoride backbone which will antagonize her thyroid disease, and we know she has this since she takes the popular thyroid pill, Armour Thyroid, which is a porcine-derived thyroid hormone replacement medication.
-For my readers who take this antiobiotic long-term, please note that neurological and CNS damage is possible by “flox” drugs, however it is rare, and so for that reason it is not frequenlty discussed or disclosed at the time of purchase.
+For my readers who take this antibiotic long-term, please note that neurological and CNS damage is possible by “flox” drugs, however, it is rare, and so for that reason, it is not frequently discussed or disclosed at the time of purchase.

 The Republican nominee admitted to taking an unnamed ‘statin’ drug to regulate his cholesterol when interviewed on the Dr. Oz Show on September 15th.
 His doctor, Harold Bornstein, MD wrote a later dated 9-13-16 where he disclosed Mr. Trump’s statin as “rosuvastatin,” which goes by the brand name Crestor in the United States.
 Dr. Bornstein also stated that Mr. Trump takes low-dose aspirin, which is typically used for blood thinning.